owlbarn/tutorial/chapters/linalg.md

 Analysing A's diagonal similar matrix $$\Lambda$$ instead of A itself can greatly simplify the problem.

 Not every matrix can be diagonalised.
-If any two of the $n$ eigenvalues of A are not the same, then its $$n$$ eigenvectors are linear-independent ana thus A can be  diagonalised.
+If any two of the $$n$$ eigenvalues of A are not the same, then its $$n$$ eigenvectors are linear-independent ana thus A can be  diagonalised.
 Specifically, every real symmetric matrix can be diagonalised by an orthogonal matrix.
 Or put into the complex space, every hermitian matrix can be diagonalised by a unitary matrix.